Keyboard shortcuts

 • Move duration (ms): The time taken to move the mouse cursor during move and drag actions.

-• Move system cursor with virtual (experimental): When this is on, the system cursor will smoothly move as you select a cell, following the virtual cursor.
+• Move system cursor with virtual: When this is on, the system cursor will smoothly move as you select a cell, following the virtual cursor.

-• Multi-action timeout (ms): For double and triple clicks, this sets the maximum time that can pass between keypresses before it no longer triggers a native double or triple click.
-Note: This is called Multi-click threshold in v0.4 preview.
+• Multi-click threshold (ms): For double and triple clicks, this sets the maximum time that can pass between keypresses before it no longer triggers a native double or triple click.

 • Tap threshold (ms): For tap-triggered keybindings, this is the maximum time a key can be down before its no longer considered a tap.